-- (1) This Plan may be amended to include provisions for the following: - (a) the interception of water before it reaches a stream or aquifer by plantations or other means, - (b) the management of salt interception schemes, - (e(b) water return flows, as referred to in Division 5 of Part 2 of Chapter 3 of the Act, - (dc) provide for the conversion of regulated river (high security) licences with share components that specify the water source to access licences with share components that specify connected upstream unregulated water sources. - (2) This Plan may be amended to facilitate total extractions reaching the long-term average annual extraction limit or long-term average sustainable diversion limit should an assessment of compliance with those limits made under Part 6 show that total extractions are in the Minister's opinion significantly less than those limits over the long term., subject to:
+- (1) This Plan may be amended to include provisions for the following: - (a) the interception of water before it reaches a stream or aquifer by plantations or other means, - (b) the management of salt interception schemes, - (c) water return flows, as referred to in Division 5 of Part 2 of Chapter 3 of the Act, - (d) provide for the conversion of regulated river (high security) licences with share components that specify the water source to access licences with share components that specify connected upstream unregulated water sources. - (2) This Plan may be amended to facilitate total extractions reaching the long-term average annual extraction limit or long-term average sustainable diversion limit should an assessment of compliance with those limits made under Part 6 show that total extractions are in the Minister's opinion significantly less than those limits over the long term. - (3) Division 3 of Part 6 may be amended to establish a long-term average sustainable diversion limit that combines the long-term average sustainable diversion limits for the water source and the Gwydir Unregulated River Water Sources. - (4) This Plan may be amended to give effect to, or in connection with, a determination of native title under the Native Title Act 1993 of the Commonwealth. - (5) An amendment authorised by this Plan is taken to include any consequential amendments required to be made to this Plan to give effect to that particular amendment. - (6) Consequential amendments may be made to this Plan as a result of an amendment to the Act or regulations.